 We cannot predict whether our multi-class structure, combined with the concentrated control of our stockholders who currently hold our capital stock, including our Sponsors, executive officers, employees, and directors and their affiliates, will result in a lower or more volatile market price of our Class A common stock or in adverse publicity or other adverse consequences.
 In addition, certain index providers have announced restrictions on including companies with multiple class share structures in certain of their indexes.
 For example, in July 2017, FTSE Russell and Standard & Poor's announced that they would cease to allow most newly public companies utilizing dual or multi-class capital structures to be included in their indices.
 Under the announced policies, our multi-class capital structure would make us ineligible for inclusion in any of these indices.
-Given the sustained flow of investment funds into passive strategies that seek to track certain indexes, exclusion from stock indexes would likely preclude investment by many of these funds and could make our Class A common stock could be adversely affected.
+Given the sustained flow of investment funds into passive strategies that seek to track certain indexes, exclusion from stock indexes would likely preclude investment by many of these funds and could make our Class A common stock less attractive to other investors.
+As a result, the market price of our Class A common stock could be adversely affected.

-The disparity in the voting rights among the classes of common stock may have a potential adverse effect on the price of our Class A common stock
+The disparity in the voting rights among the classes of common stock may have a potential adverse effect on the price of our Class A common stock.